Construction and On-site Performance of the LHAASO WFCTA Camera: Laboratory Tests and Assembly

-In order to correctly reconstruct physical parameters of CRs, the relation between the density of photons from a shower (input) and the camera signal charge (output) should be linear.
-Unfortunately, three factors affect this linearity: the SiPM saturation at high light level, the local saturation on the SiPM coming from the pattern induced by the funnel, and the readout electronics non-linearity.
+In order to correctly reconstruct physical parameters of CRs, the relation between the flux of photons from a shower (input) and the camera signal charge (output) should be known.
+To this end, the non-linearity in dynamic range of each pixel is measured and simulated.
+The measurement setup is shown in Fig.~\ref{fig:1dsys}, and the double-pulse method is used, which can be found in~\cite{bibaiyang1,gemaomao1,hamamatsu_pmt}.

-The saturation of the SiPM originates from the fact that two or more photons enter the same cell at the same time, generating a single avalanche discharge as in the case of a single photon (pile-up effect).
-This effect induces a non-linear response ($NL_{SiPM}$), which can be calculated under uniform illumination of the SiPM and for a given photon detection efficiency ($PDE$) as~\cite{hamamatsu_mppc}:
+The non-linear behavior of the camera pixels is related to the following three factors: the binomial response of the SiPM to incident photons, the non-uniform photon distribution on the SiPM coming from the pattern induced by the funnel, and the readout electronics non-linearity ($NL_{elec}$).

-where $N_{0}$ is the total number of cells. $N_{p}$ stands for the number of incident photons. $N_{p}$ is calculated from the equation $N_{p}=N_{f}/PDE=Q/(g\cdot e\cdot PDE)$, where $N_{f}$ is the number of fired cells, $Q$ is the SiPM output charge, $g$ is the SiPM gain, and $e$ is the electron charge.
-The number of p.e. produced on the SiPM ($N_{pe}$) is then estimated from:
+The binomial response of the SiPM originates from the fact that there is always a certain probability that two or more photons entering the same cell at an interval shorter than the cell recovery time.
+In this case, the cell is still not fully recharged, and thus the second and succeeding photons will not produce a full amplitude output.
+The pulse width used in our test is 20~ns, which is less than the SiPM recovery time of 32~ns.
+And the ratio of the number of fired cells to the number of total cells is lower than 11\%, so the following equation can be used to approximately describe the binomial response for the uniformly illuminated SiPM~\cite{bretz2016,hamamatsu_mppc}

-The funnels make the distribution of light intensity over the SiPM non-uniform, and lead to an additional non-linearity $NL_{add}$~\cite{bibaiyang1}.
-The non-linearity coming from readout electronics $NL_{elec}$ is required to be less than $\pm2\%$ over the whole dynamic range.
-According to Equ.~\ref{equ.3}, the simulated value of $NL_{add}$, and required $NL_{elec}$, the overall non-linearity $NL_{SiPM}+NL_{add}+NL_{elec}$ is $-7.3\%$ at 32,000 p.e.
-To ensure that the overall non-linearity meets this requirement, it is measured for all pixels in each sub-cluster, with the method described in Ref.~\cite{gemaomao1}.
-Considering the uncertainty of measurement, the pixels whose non-linearity greater than $-8\%$ are rejected.
-Fig.\ref{fig:nonlinearity} shows the results of the measurements of the overall non-linearity for the pixels of the first eight cameras.
+where $N_{f}$ is the number of fired cells, $PDE$ is the photon detection efficiency, $N_{0}$ is the total number of cells, and $N_{p}$ is the number of incident photons. $N_{p}\cdot PDE$ can be considered as the number of photo-electrons ($N_{pe}$) that should be measured without the binomial response. $N_{f}$ is calculated from the signal charge $Q$, and by using the following equation

-It can be seen from Fig.\ref{fig:nonlinearity}, the input-output characteristic of SiPMs deviates linear behavior above 10,000 p.e.
-If it is not corrected, an additional systematic uncertainty will be introduced, and making the energy reconstruction of CRs inaccurate.
-Therefore, an off-line non-linearity correction is made according to the simulation result.
+where $g$ is the gain of the SiPM, and adjusted to $8\times10^{5}$ in the test. $g_{elec}$ is the gain of the readout electronics, and $e$ is the charge of the electron.
+The non-linearity of the uniformly illuminated SiPM ($NL_{SiPM}$) can be calculated by